Safety Over Politeness: When Being ‘Nice’ Could Put You at Risk

 It is okay to be perceived as rude if it means protecting yourself.
 Odds are, you will never see that person again.
 Even if you were wrong about their intentions, what matters most is that you stayed aware and safe.

 I’ll share a personal experience: I once pulled into a gas station and noticed a man standing on the side of the building.
 I intentionally parked at a pump on the opposite side.
 As I was getting out of my car, I saw that same man walking toward me.
 He started talking but was not making much sense, mumbling something about thinking I was his mother.
 The situation made me uncomfortable.
 I stood firm, keeping my car door between us, and responded loudly and abruptly, “I am not who you think I am.”
 And maybe a couple of other things.
 He eventually walked away.
-Afterward, I felt a twinge of guilt for being rude, but I reminded myself that he had invaded my space and made me uncomfortable.
-In the end, my safety was what mattered most.

 3. Redefine Politeness